omiydevstudents/Bioinformatics-Semantic-Search-Engine/bioinformatics-mcp-search/README.md

 - **Comprehensive Data**: Integrated data from multiple bioinformatics repositories
 - **Intelligent Ranking**: Results ranked by relevance and similarity
 - **Biomedical-Specific**: Optimized for bioinformatics terminology and concepts
+- **Workflow Management**: Execute and manage bioinformatics workflows using Smithery
+- **Advanced Integration**: Seamless integration with MCP, EXA Search, and Smithery platforms

 ## Architecture